Fujifilm X-T1 vs Sony RX10 III

 Review summary: Fujifilm X-T1 vs Sony RX10 III

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-T1 or the Sony RX10 III – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Fujifilm X-T1: